quii/learn-go-with-tests/reflection.md

 }
 ```

-This code is _very unsafe and very naive_ but remembers our goal when we are in "red" (the tests failing) is to write the smallest amount of code possible.
+This code is _very unsafe and very naive_, but remember: our goal when we are in "red" (the tests failing) is to write the smallest amount of code possible.
 We then write more tests to address our concerns.

 We need to use reflection to have a look at `x` and try and look at its properties.